Learn the secrets of effective public speaking and small group communication.

 Mastering the Long Speech

 When people think of public speaking, they often imagine someone standing in front of an audience, delivering a "speech."
-And this notion of preparing and delivering a long speech is generally the most intimidating of all forms of public speaking.
-But fear not!
+This notion of preparing and delivering a long speech is generally the most intimidating of all forms of public speaking, but fear not!
 The long speech appears more daunting and difficult than it really is.
 In this lesson, you'll see how simple it is to effectively prepare a long speech.
 This lesson will break down the process of outlining and developing the introduction, body, and conclusion of your next long speech.

 Managing Equipment and Media